Friends of Marcellus Free Library

 - Our primary fundraisers are the Book Nook and book sales (see book donation guidelines), basket raffle, membership dues and donations.
 The Friends of Marcellus Free Library, Inc. are a separate Not-for-Profit Charitable 501(c)3 organization that raises funds to assist the library in providing additional programs and services that are not included in the operating budget.
 Donations to the Friends are tax-deductible.

-- Book Nook - The Friends maintain a used book shop which offers a wide array of gently used books, CDs, and DVDs.
+- Book Nook - The Friends maintain a used book shop which offers a wide array of gently used books, CDs, DVDs, and Puzzles.
 It is located in the library next to the copy machine and open during normal library hours.
 Recycled magazines are available for free in the Book Nook and donations of current magazines are appreciated.

 - Basket Raffle – The Friends assemble themed-baskets at the April meeting which are then displayed in the library for several weeks prior to Marcellus’ Olde Home Days celebration the first weekend in June.
 Basket items are donated by individual Friends and area businesses.
 Any business who wishes to donate an item(s) or service may contact the Friends via the library’s circulation desk.
 Other Selected offerings from the Book Nook are available in the lobby throughout the year.